NVIDIA/spark-rapids/docs/FAQ.md

 The GPU is not needed on the driver and there is no benefit to having one available on the driver for the RAPIDS plugin.

-### How does the performance compare to DataBricks' DeltaEngine?
+### How does the performance compare to Databricks' DeltaEngine?

 We have not evaluated the performance yet.
 DeltaEngine is not open source, so any analysis needs to be done with Databricks in some form.
 When DeltaEngine is generally available and the terms of